QuantEcon/lecture-jax/lectures/newtons_method.md

 from scipy.optimize import root
 ```

+## The Equilibrium Problem

+In this section we describe the market equilibrium problem we will solve with
+JAX.

+We begin with a two good case,
+which is borrowed from [an earlier lecture](https://python.quantecon.org/newton_method.html).

+Then we shift to higher dimensions.

-## The Two Goods Market Equilibrium
+### The Two Goods Market Equilibrium

-Let's have a quick recap of this problem -- a more detailed explanation and derivation can be found at [A Two Goods Market Equilibrium](https://python.quantecon.org/newton_method.html#two-goods-market).

-Assume we have a market for two complementary goods where demand depends on the price of both components.
+Assume we have a market for two complementary goods where demand depends on the
+price of both components.

 We label them good 0 and good 1, with price vector $p = (p_0, p_1)$.